tank208/plc-student-demo-platform/README.md

 It is designed for high school and undergraduate use in cybersecurity, systems engineering, and industrial automation education.

+> **Note:** This is an active curriculum pilot developed by a student researcher at the University of Idaho – Coeur d'Alene.
+> The goal is to offer a secure, repeatable PLC platform that scales from beginner training to advanced ICS research.

 ---

 ## Purpose